 We’ve spent quite a bit of time in the mountain town of Maggie Valley and really loved one particular cabin we stayed in, surrounded by trees and beautiful views.
 Down below, Maggie Valley is well-known for incredible skiing at the Cataloochee Ski Area and full of fun shops and the Wheels Through Time Motorcycle Museum.

 Lake Junaluska is also nearby and its popular conference center is frequently busy.
 We enjoyed walking around the lake, though you can explore it further via canoe, kayak, or paddleboard.

 Mingo Falls in Cherokee is a 120-foot tall waterfall that you’ll see after an easy 160 steps.
 You can quickly combine both Mingo Falls and Soco Falls in a morning before each gets too crowded.

-Harrah’s Casino and downtown Cherokee is only 10 miles away from Soco Falls.
+Harrah’s Cherokee Casino Resort and downtown Cherokee is only 10 miles away from Soco Falls.
 If you are interested in learning more about Cherokee history and culture, the Oconaluftee Indian Village and the Museum of the Cherokee People are close by.

 Blue Ridge Parkway